TrapOracle24/TrapOracle24/README.md

 - 💬 Ask me about life on the hamster wheel or music.
 - 📫 How to reach me: "Let go of my purse!
 I don't know you!"
 - 😄 Pronouns: She, her, that chick
-- ⚡ Fun fact: My heart glow when I think about playing Snap Dragon.
+- ⚡ Fun fact: My heart glows when I think about playing Snap Dragon.
 -->